Ontario farmers who buy and use Class B or C pesticides on farms must be certified.

 To become a Farmer Assistant, you must participate in:

 - a Pesticide Safety for Farmer Assistants training session presented by an On-Farm Instructor.
-The fee to register each Farmer Assistant with us is $25.
 On-Farm Instructors, hired outside the farm, set their own training fees.

 To become an On-Farm Instructor, you must: